ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

    ![Example of an upgrade page](images/project-upgrade-toolchain.png)

    For an overview of the upgrade process, read the description on that page.
-The toolchain will include a new pipeline that contains the same stages and jobs as the project's pipeline.
-In addition, the toolchain will contain a pointer to the Eclipse Orion {{site.data.keyword.webide}} that runs in {{site.data.keyword.contdelivery_short}}.
+The toolchain includes a new pipeline that contains the same stages and jobs as the project's pipeline.
+In addition, the toolchain contains a pointer to the Eclipse Orion {{site.data.keyword.webide}} that runs in {{site.data.keyword.contdelivery_short}}.

-   In this example, because the project uses a public repo on github.com, the toolchain will be connected to the same GitHub repo.
-If your project uses a Git repo that is hosted on JazzHub, the contents of that repo will be cloned to a new repo in {{site.data.keyword.gitrepos}}, which is part of {{site.data.keyword.contdelivery_short}}.
+   In this example, because the project uses a public repo on github.com, the toolchain is connected to the same GitHub repo.
+If your project uses a Git repo that is hosted on JazzHub, the contents of that repo are cloned to a new repo in {{site.data.keyword.gitrepos}}, which is part of {{site.data.keyword.contdelivery_short}}.

 2. To customize the toolchain, you can configure a few settings: